Try Out Our NEW Disneyland Ticket Calculator!

 Riviera Resort Standard Room

-With its big windows and art-gallery-white walls, one of the first things you’ll notice when you enter the resort is how airy it feels.
-And we’re happy to report that that blissful airiness carries over to the villas as well.
+With its big windows and art-gallery-white walls, one of the first things you’ll notice from the moment you step into the resort and up to the front desk is how airy it feels.
+And we’re happy to report that that blissful airiness carries over to the spacious villas as well.
 Dove gray walls and crisp, white linens keep the rooms feeling light while wood furnishings bring in more Mediterranean influences.
-Thankfully, the resort’s Disney-inspired art collection makes an appearance or two in the rooms too, with artsy takes on favorite characters.
+Thankfully, the resort’s Disney-inspired art collection makes an appearance or two in the rooms too, with artsy takes on beloved Disney characters.

 The Riviera Resort is currently in the top 33% of all hotels in Orlando and has a 4.5 on TripAdvisor.
-In general, you’ll need to consider two things when deciding on a studio or villa: how much space you’ll need and what you’d like to see when you look out the window.
+In general, you’ll need to consider two things when deciding between a tower or deluxe studios and villas: how much space you’ll need and what you’d like to see when you look out the window.

-Room options at Disney’s Riviera can fit as few as two adults in a Tower Studio up to as many as 12 adults in a three-bedroom Grand Villa.
+Room options at Disney’s Riviera Resort can fit as few as two adults in a Tower Studio up to as many as 12 adults in the three-bedroom Grand Villas.
 You can also choose between either a standard view room (oh look, a parking lot) or a preferred view looking out at either the courtyard, pool, lake, landscaping, or Disney Skyliner.
+Here are the different stylish accommodations guests can choose from:

 Tower Studio